Caius Lungu

-Caius Adrian Lungu (born 2 June 1989) is a Romanian footballer who plays as a right back for Pobeda Stár Bišnov.
+Caius Adrian Lungu (2 June 1989 – 23 July 2025) was a Romanian footballer who played as a right-back or right midfielder.
 The first match in the Liga I was played for Voința Sibiu against Astra Ploiești.
 In his career, Lungu also played for teams such as Fortuna Covaci, CSM Râmnicu Vâlcea or Colorno Calcio.
+Lungu died from a heart attack on 23 July 2025, at the age of 36.